eddiesholl/show-coordinates-nextjs/README.md

 npm run test
 ```

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Background

-This is a full stack demo app built on next.js, with the goal of showing a set of coordinates in a map, displayed in a simple react web client.
+This is a full stack demo app built on [Next.js](https://nextjs.org), with the goal of showing a set of coordinates in a map, displayed in a simple react web client.

-With the basic requirements describing a single API endpoint, plus a react client to read from it, the streamlined workflow with next.js felt like a great fit.
+With the basic requirements describing a single API endpoint, plus a react client to read from it, the streamlined workflow with Next.js felt like a great fit, to get things moving quickly.

 | Requirement                                       | Detail                                                                                                                                                                          |
 | ------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |